The 50-4-50 Fundraiser-and what a year it was!

-It is our 50th Anniversary this year.
-Throughout 2021 we will be celebrating 50 years of supporting Social Workers and their families who are experiencing hardship; the Trustees will be raising both the profile of the Trust and some additional funding by participating in a range of sponsored activities in “50-4-50” during June– see how you can add your support.
+2021 was our 50th Anniversary year.
+Throughout 2021 we celebrated 50 years of supporting Social Workers and their families who are experiencing hardship; the Trustees raised both the profile of the Trust and some additional funding by participating in a range of sponsored activities in “50-4-50” during June last year.
+See how you can continue to add your support.

-It is nearly our birthday – and it is a big one!
+It was our birthday – and it was a big one!

-The Social Workers Benevolent Trust will be 50 years old in June this year and during 2021 we will be celebrating five decades of supporting both current and former social workers and their dependants who are experiencing hardship.
+The Social Workers Benevolent Trust was 50 years old in June last year and during 2021 we celebrated five decades of supporting both current and former social workers and their dependants who are experiencing hardship.

 In 1970, the British Association of Social Workers (BASW) was formed to take over the activities and functions of various organisations including The Association of Psychiatric Social Workers, The Institute of Medical Social Workers, The Society of Mental Welfare Officers, The Association of Child Care Officers, The Association of Family Case Workers, The Association of Social Workers and The Moral Welfare Workers’ Association.